New Scoops owner has a passion for customer service

 On July 21, National Ice Cream Day, she held a fundraiser to support Venice Challenger Baseball League, which raised $160 for the league.
 More important, she said, Scoops is raising awareness of the organization and its goal for building two new ball fields to accommodate the special needs of the players — a rubberized field and a grass field.

-Kat was born in Speedway, Indiana (home of the Indianapolis Motor Speedway), and moved to Florida in 2004 to teach special education at Oak Park South.
+Kat was born in Speedway, Indiana (home of the Indianapolis Motor Speedway), and she moved to Florida in 2004 to teach special education at Oak Park South (at Venice Middle School).

 She moved to Venice because her mother (Sharon) wanted to move to Florida, and now they live near the Scoops store.
 Her father, Michael, and her other mother (she said), Anita, live in Arcadia.